freeCodeCamp/guide/src/pages/computer-science/data-structures/linked-lists/index.md

 ## Linked Lists

 #### A Linked List is a simple *linear-access* data structure.
-It is one of the simplest data structures to grasp and understand.
-It can in turn be used to implement more complicated Data Structures like Queues, Stacks, etc. There are two types of Linked Lists,
+A linked list is a simple data structure, but it can be used to implement more complicated Data Structures like Queues, Stacks, etc. There are three types of Linked Lists:

 1. Simple Linked List
 2. Doubly Linked List (or Double Ended Linked List)
 3. Circular Linked Lists (Ring Buffer)